-Using up to around 35% of the credit limit on a credit card is a good percentage that can impact your credit score.
-Using a higher percentage can mean you’re maxing out your credit cards, which can hurt your credit score.
+Using 35% or less of your credit limit is generally considered okay.
+Using a higher percentage can mean you’re maxing out your credit cards, which may hurt your credit score.
 The amount owed on accounts determines 30% of a FICO score, one of the major credit score companies.

 If you have multiple credit cards with a high utilization ratio in each, you may not be able to get a personal loan to consolidate your debt because you likely won’t be approved for enough credit to consolidate.